um-dsp/ProCapture/README.md

 TODO:
 Please complete the following files/folders using relevant code in ```Relevant code``` folder:

+First we need to complete the following three python files that represents the  skeleton of the tool.
+They have to be implemented in a unified way and independantly from the used model or datasets.
+Thus, the taget model and datasets should be set as parameters by the user.

 * ``` activation_extractor.py```: The first step on our characterization approach is to extract activations of the target model ```model```.
 This model should be pretrained and previously stored at ```Models/[data_name]/```
 * ``` learn-graph.py```: The Second step: We train another model called ```graph_model``` that learns the NN graph (activations) of the target model ```model```.
 This model should be also stored at ```Models/[data_name]/```.
 * ``` Attribution.py```: The thrid step: is to perform **Attributions** on the trained ```graph_model```.
 This file should include a fucntion that takes as input a ```graph_model``` and ```data_name```, the model should be imported automaticcaly from ```Models/[data_name]/[[graph_model_name]```.
 Example: ```Models/MNIST/graph_MNIST.pth```